-Capital Heating & Cooling partners with some of the world’s largest financial and retail institutions to bring you the best financing options that help make your geothermal heat pump installation most affordable.
-Promotions such as 0% interest for 5 years, $0 down, and same as cash are great ways to minize your monthly payments.
-Between low monthly payment, lower energy bills and available tax incentives, now’s the time to consider geothermal energy for your home!
+Capital Heating & Cooling works with some of the world’s largest financial and retail institutions to bring you financing with approved credit that allow you to pay for your geothermal heat pump installation over time..
+Between the convenient monthly payment, lower energy bills and available tax incentives, now’s the time to consider geothermal energy for your home!

 *Financing subject to credit approval and terms.